ZachJW34/cypress-ct-audit/analysis.md

 ## `next`

+### `create-next-app`
-Next's on-boarding experience did not have any configuration issues.
+On-boarding Next using vanilla js did not have any configuration issues.
 Tests ran as expected on the first attempt.

+### `create-next-app --typescript`
+`create-next-app` using typescript requires `export {}` to be added to commands.ts due to the tsconfig `isolatedModules` flag.

+## `react

+## `create-react-app`
+On-boarding React using vanilla js did not have any configuration issues.
+Tests ran as expected on the first attempt.

-## `angular`
+## `create-react-app --typescript`

-I did `npm install -g @angular/cli`.
-I made a new app and a simple component - works great.
-I included SCSS and Routing.

-Onboarding worked as expected - all the files were generated in the correct places.
+On-boarding React using typescript needed to add `export {}` to commands.ts due to the tsconfig `isolatedModules` flag.
+IDEs are not happy with jest + cypress testing.
+This may require reorganization and configuration changes if you need to keep existing jest tests in your project